Justin-Sawyer/recipeas-and-greens/README.md

 		4) Upon loading the website, I would like to be presented with the most recently added recipes.
         I want these recipes to be shown with images, in order to whet my appetite.

-		5) I want the possibility to both search for recipes but also to simply view recipes bsed on their category or level of difficulty via a simple click of buttons.
+		5) I want the possibility to both search for recipes and simply view recipes based on their category or level of difficulty via a simple click of buttons.
         Thus, on the loading page (but not within the navigation) I want to see buttons listing (for example) "Quick and Easy", "Challenging" or "Difficult".
         On pressing these links, I want to be presented with the most recently uploaded recipes within these criteria.
-        Conversly, if I press the button "Category", I want to be taken to a generic page that list (with images overlaid by the category name) each category.
+        Conversely, if I press the button "Category", I want to be taken to a generic page that lists (with images overlaid by the category name) each category.
         Upon clicking these images, I then want to be taken to a page showing the most recently uploaded recipes within that category.

 		6) I want to be encouraged to join the community and thus enter my own recipes for the community to use and enjoy.
-        Although there might not be monetary incentives for joining the community, I would like to to be made clear that there are indeed advantages to joining, such as the possibility to upvote, comment and mark recipes as personal favourites.
+        Although there might not be monetary incentives for joining the community, I would like it to to be made clear that there are indeed advantages to joining, such as the possibility to upvote, comment and mark recipes as personal favourites.
         I want this functionality so that I do not have to keep scrolling through a potentially endless list of recipes before finding the recipe I enjoyed preparing (and eating!) last week, last month or last year.